sophieauli/pjct-next-4-final-project/README.md

 Diego is a full stack web application to create events, invite guests and monitor rsvps.
 Users can create an account and their events will be diplayed on their homepage.
-What's still left to be implemented is an sms API to allow users to send each of their guests an invitation with a custom linke allowing them to rsvp.
+What's still left to be implemented is an sms API to allow users to send each of their guests an invitation with a custom link to a page where they can rsvp.

 ## Technologies